thinkpeaks/thinkpeaksChallengeBackend/README.md

 # Think Peaks Asteroid Challenge
 Hi !
 Welcome to Think Peaks asteroid challenge.
-The challenge is simple: Get the higest points to win a Nintendo classic Mini.

 ## There is no such challenge without rules
 - Explode Asteroids to gain points
 - Points received depends on asteroid size (the smaller the higher)
-- You will lose 5 points for every 20 lost bullets shooted
-- Special tricks may apply in the game (inspect thinkpeaks.com)
 - The person with the highest score will win the challenge
 - You have the right to cheat
-- Challenge end on 8 march 2019 at 09:00 Brussels Time

 # About the code source.